MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/autoplayhandler.md

 # AutoplayHandler

-The AutoplayHandler element specifies a Windows Store device app that should appear as the recommended AutoPlay action when a user plugs in a device.
+The AutoplayHandler element specifies a UWP device app that should appear as the recommended AutoPlay action when a user plugs in a device.

 ## <span id="Usage"></span><span id="usage"></span><span id="USAGE"></span>Usage